Houston Texans vs. New York Jets NFL Week 12 Odds, Plays and Insights for November 28, 2021

 Jets stats and trends

-- The Jets have covered the spread twice this season when underdogs by 2.5 points or more (in 10 chances).
+- The Jets have covered the spread twice this year when underdogs by 2.5 points or more (in 10 chances).

-- New York's games this year have gone over the total in six out of 10 opportunities (60%).
+- New York has eclipsed the over/under in 60% of its opportunities this season (six times in 10 games with a set point total).

-- New York is 1-1 against the spread and 1-1 overall in games when it records more than 27.1 points.
+- When New York records more than 27.1 points, it is 1-1 against the spread and 1-1 overall.

-- When New York amasses more than 389.3 yards, the team is 1-1 against the spread and 1-1 overall.
+- New York is 1-1 against the spread and 1-1 overall when the team churns out over 389.3 yards.

-- The Jets have turned the ball over four more times (23 total) than the Texans have forced a turnover (19) this season.
+- The Jets have turned the ball over 23 times this season, four more turnovers than the Texans have forced (19).

 Home and road insights

-- Houston has hit the over in three of four home games this year.
+- In three of four home games this season, Houston has gone over the total.

 - Away from home, New York is winless against the spread and 0-5 overall.

-- In five road games this season, New York has gone over the total three times.
+- In three of five road games this year, New York has hit the over.

 Powered by Data Skrive.